jnilla/phing-joomla-extension-builder/README.md

 	phing -Dextension=com_mytestcomponent build

 If no error messages are present, then congratulations you just build your first component installer "+1 for you"

+To create a build with a custom version number use

+	phing -Dextension=com_mytestcomponent build -Dversion=x.x.x

+Where "x.x.x" are the version numbers, for example "1.0.2"

 #### Warning